KimiyaVahidMotlagh/Kmeans_Classifier/README.md

 - [Train & Evaluation](https://github.com/KimiyaVahidMotlagh/Kmeans_Classifier/blob/main/README.md#train--evaluation) <br/>

 ## Dataset Explanation
 We used a dataset with 500 points and their Two-dimensional coordinates.
 The dataset is unsupervised, so we don't have any labels to train the Kmeans model.
-Because of that, we have centroids which we set the number of them and Kmeans algorithm classifies based on them. <br\> In the diagram below you can see the distribution:
+Because of that, we have centroids which we set the number of them and Kmeans algorithm classifies based on them. <br/> In the diagram below you can see the distribution:

 <picture>
  <source media="(prefers-color-scheme: dark)" srcset="https://github.com/KimiyaVahidMotlagh/Handwritten_Kmeans/blob/main/Pictures/DataDarkmode.jpg">